christophevg/baseweb/docs/getting-started.md

 [2020-02-05 00:12:11 +0100] [baseweb.interface] [51461] [INFO] registered component index.js from /Users/xtof/Workspace/baseweb/demo/pages/index
 ```

-Now visit [http://localhost:8000](http://localhost:8000), enter your name a press some buttons...
+Now visit [http://localhost:8000](http://localhost:8000), enter your name and press a few buttons to see the demo app in action, presenting some of the standard features offered by baseweb.

 ![baseweb demo](baseweb-demo.png)

-Finally inspect the `demo/` folder to see how to build the application.
+Finally inspect the `demo/` folder to see how to build the application or read on for a step by step walk through of [building your first baseweb app](building-your-first-baseweb-app.md).

-More to come...